-Property owners owe what is known as a “duty of care” to people who live, work or otherwise occupy or frequent premises they are responsible for, such as:
+Property owners owe what is referred as a “duty of care” to people who live, work or otherwise occupy or frequent premises they are responsible for.

 Premises liability cases lead to civil lawsuits against owners, managers and others who shared responsibility for keeping buildings and grounds safe.